Enrolling in music

 Music 16A must be taken concurrently with Music 6A and 2A.

-There is no placement test to get into Music 16A; students who are accepted in 6A should enroll in 16A.
-Students who have prior experience with dictation and sight singing may schedule an individual exam with Amelia Triest to place out of 16A.
+A basic assessment of musicianship skills is given with the Music 6A placement test (see above); students who are accepted in 6A should enroll in 16A.
+Students who have prior experience with ear training and sight singing may schedule an individual exam with Amelia Triest to place out of 16A.
 This test includes melodic dictation as well as an individual sightsinging audit using solfège.
 Please contact Amelia Triest with questions about Music 16A.

 Music 2A must be taken concurrently with Music 6A and 16A.

 There is no placement test to get into Music 2A.
 Students who are accepted in 6A should enroll in 2A.
 No schedule for the course appears on Schedule Builder.
 Meeting times for Music 2A will be finalized mid-September.
-We typically offer 8 meeting times per week.
-These times will not conflict with other music theory classes.
+We typically offer 6 meeting times per week.
+These times will not conflict with other music theory classes!

 Students who wish to test OUT of any level of Music 2 (A, B or C) may do so by passing an exam equivalent to the juries for that level of the course: